-- 14. DO NOT STICK YOUR HANDS INTO THE SYSTEM!
-The saw will eventually start to rotate and go through its blade exposure measurement sequence. - 15.
-Once it says 'Blade change completed' inside the dialogue box you can proceed.
+- 13. Click 'Next, and then click 'Finish'. - 14.
+DO NOT STICK YOUR HANDS INTO THE SYSTEM!
+The saw will eventually start to rotate and go through its blade exposure measurement sequence.
+The blade exposure measurement sequence is completed once the blade exposure value has been updated from its default and an eccentricity value appears.